12 Best Lats Exercises to Build a Bigger and Stronger Back

 11. Bent-Over Barbell Rows

-Bent-Over barbell rows are a great exercise for targeting your lats, as well as your middle and lower back muscles.
+Bent-over barbell rows are a great exercise for targeting your lats and your middle and lower back muscles.

-This exercise is a compound movement that works for multiple muscle groups at once, making it an efficient and effective exercise for building a stronger back.
+This compound movement works for multiple muscle groups at once, making it an efficient and effective exercise for building a stronger back.

 How To Do